inv4fee2020/pli_node_conf/node_backup_restore.md

             Are you performing a Full Restore to BLANK / NEW VPS? - Please answer (Y)es or (N)o

-  4. As this is an 'in-place' restore, we simply respond no
+  4. As this is an 'in-place' restore, we simply respond No to proceed.

-     **NOTE ::** There is also a timer set on this input which presents the following message; before repeating to list the available files for restore.
+     **NOTE ::** _There is also a timer set on this input which presents the following message; before repeating to list the available files for restore._

             ....timed out waiting for user response - please select a file to restore...

-  - At this point you either select the file to restore
+  5. At this point you either select the file to restore or quit

 ---